Composting in Henrico

 image of a green and white brochure titled "Guide To Composting"

 Need some inspiration?
-Check out these compost piles from Henrico County residents and employees.
+Check out more compost piles from Henrico County residents and employees.
 As you can see, there are so many different ways to compost.
 The key is to not become intimidated on where to start.
 Even a small compost pile has environmental benefits.

 photo of an open plastic container that is overflowing with yard waste next to another photo of a person's hand dropping more waste into the bin